Shiv Sena MLA from Mumbai dies of cardiac arrest in Dubai | Politics

 - India

-Shiv Sena MLA from Mumbai, Ramesh Latke, died of a cardiac arrest in Dubai, a party functionary said on Thursday.
+Shiv Sena MLA from Mumbai, Ramesh Latke, died of a cardiac arrest in Dubai, party leader Sanjay Raut said on Thursday.

 He was 52.

 BJP MLA Nitesh Rane said in a tweet, ''Shocked to hear the news of Shiv sena MLA Ramesh Latke's sudden demise!
 I Remember meeting him on a flight to kokan for angnewadi jatra just few months back.
-I praised him for losing so much weight because of dieting..
+I praised him for losing so much weight because of dieting.
 He was a friend beyond party lines.Unbelievable!!''
+NCP leader Supriya Sule also paid tributes to Latke. ''Andheri East Shiv Sena MLA Ramesh Latke passed away.
+We all share in the grief over his death.
+A heartfelt tribute,'' the NCP MP tweeted.
 The Shiv Sena currently shares power in Maharashtra with the NCP and the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)